Butch Newman is in his 11th year as Trinity’s Director of Tennis.

 Coach Newman, a 1965 Trinity graduate, two-time All-American, and longtime men’s and women’s coach, is a certified Tiger legend.
 He was elected into the 2005 Trinity University Athletic Hall of Fame.
 Coach Newman is also a member of the Texas Tennis Hall of Fame.

 Coach Newman assumed his new role in July 2009, after a long and distinguished coaching career.
-His responsibilities include the development of on-campus tennis facilities, and recruiting academically qualified and athletically talented student-athletes.
+His responsibilities include the development of on-campus tennis facilities and recruiting academically qualified and athletically talented student-athletes.
 Coach Newman also continues a strong relationship with former tennis student-athletes from both the NCAA Division I and Division III eras.

 He was the driving force in the renovations of Trinity’s main tennis facilities.
 The eight Delavan Tennis Courts were dedicated as the Butch Newman Tennis Center in October 2011.
-Accordingly, Varsity Courts became the Al G. Hill Jr. Tennis Stadium, named after the benefactor of the renovation project of both facilities, Al G. Hill Jr. ’67, a former teammate of Coach Newman’s.
+Accordingly, Varsity Courts became the Al G. Hill Jr. Tennis Stadium, named after the benefactor of the renovation project of both facilities, the late Al G. Hill Jr. ’67, former teammate of Coach Newman’s.

 Coach Newman guided the Tiger men from 1986-2009, and led Trinity’s women from 1991 to 2008.
 He also coached the Tiger men when Trinity competed in the NCAA Division I, through the 1991 season.

 Trinity and tennis history was made in 2000, when the Tiger men and women captured the NCAA Division III Championships, minutes apart and in two different states.
 The two Tiger teams were inducted into the Trinity University Athletic Hall of Fame in October 2013.